aidaneus/libasm/README.md

 ## Eng

-The project is devote to the study of assembly language.
+The project is devoted to the study of assembly language.

 #### The Goal:
 ```